Envirometrix/landmap/README.md

 <img src="https://github.com/thengl/GeoMLA/blob/master/RF_vs_kriging/results/meuse/meuse_lead_ensemble.gif" width="400" />

-Notice that the predictions also incorporate spatial correlation between values, and hence can be used as a possible replacement for kriging methods ([Hengl et al. 2018](https://doi.org/10.7717/peerj.5518)).
+The predictions shown in the image above incorporate spatial correlation between values, and hence can be used as a possible replacement for kriging methods ([Hengl et al. 2018](https://doi.org/10.7717/peerj.5518)).
 Automation comes, however, at the high computing and RAM usage costs.

 In the following example we use somewhat larger data set from the SIC1997 exercise.